-Cranky kids are very difficult to deal with, for everyone, not just parents and we want to calm them down as soon as possible.
-We all have some tricks or the other to stop their cry, but it’s very important to make sure the methods that we deploy actually help them feel good and attend to their needs, and not just suppress the upset feeling temporarily, for it to come back again.
-These 10 tips, will make your child feel heard, and they’ll be assured that you love them and will always take care of them no matter the situation.
+It’s difficult to deal with children when they are upset not just for parents but for everyone and we want to calm them down as soon as possible.
+We all have one trick or the other to stop them from crying.
+However, it’s very important to make sure the methods that we deploy actually help them feel good and attend to their needs, instead of just suppressing the upset feeling temporarily, for it to come back again.

-Some mornings start with kids feeling grumpy, and sometimes crankiness gets build up by midday, and yet other times it creeps into your evenings after having a great day.
-Things don’t fall in place in spite of all the detailed planning.
+Sometimes the mornings start with kids feeling grumpy, and sometimes crankiness gets build up by midday, and yet other times it creeps into your evenings after having a great day.
+Things don’t fall into place in spite of all the detailed planning.
 All the kids in the house are cranky, which makes you lose it, and it picks up a domino effect.

 Here are some easy solutions with examples of what works for us; to stop the domino effect and pull some serious brakes on Murphy’s law!

 Hunger and Tiredness are the two most common culprits of unknown crankiness in kids.
-Since we are talking about mornings, tiredness might not be the case of them feeling upset unless your child didn’t sleep well through the night.
+If it’s mornings, tiredness might not be the case for them feeling upset unless your child didn’t sleep well through the night.
 Getting your child’s tummy full works wonders.
 Sounds basic?
 But this fact that they might be hungry and hence cranky gets overlooked very often especially since they always seem to demand different things when hungry and never mention food.
-I know it’s difficult to get kids to eat when they are upset, that is why I say make a breakfast they like and I’ll even say, reserve that for mornings when they are cranky.
-This breakfast option also needs to be quick, since they are not going to give you much time in the kitchen by yourself.
+And the growth spurt always seems to creep up before it gone.

 I can’t tell you how special kids feel when you involve them in what you are doing.
 They know they are little and you are more capable than them in some ways, and when they are invited to do something with you, they feel powerful and forget whatever is bothering them.
 Secondly, kids feel heard, when you involve them in what you are doing, it could be cooking, cleaning, yard work, anything.